liflab/beepbeep-3-book/markdown/dictionary/README.md

 ![ContextVariable](images/functions/ContextVariable.png)

-By convention, context variables are prefixed with a dollar sign in drawings, to differentiate them from constants.
+By convention, context variables are prefixed with a dollar sign in diagrams, to differentiate them from constants.

 #### `CountDecimate`